-Merilee Rush & the Turnabouts: Angel of the Morning » Idaho Senior Independent
+Merilee Rush and the Turnabouts — Angel of the Morning

 Moman had Rush cut a breathy rendition of “Angel of the Morning,” a haunting future Top Ten winner.
 Released on Bell Records, Rush’s version became a million-seller and even earned her a Grammy nomination.

 In 1981, country singer Juice Newton breathed new life into Rush’s song that some rock historians now cite as being a forerunner of the women’s liberation movement.
-MSN
+ISI